 In the fall of 2014, L.A.
 Care's Quality Improvement department began regularly scheduled meetings with high-volume PPGs, Plan Partners and the Department of Health Services (DHS).
 The goal of these meetings is to form a united approach in engaging our members, as well as improve health outcomes using industry standard metrics such as HEDIS and CAHPS.
-We focus on NCQA Accreditation, Quality Rating System, DHCS auto-assignment measures, and the DHCS Managed Care Accountability Set (MCAS).
+We focus on NCQA Accreditation, Quality Rating System, Quality Transformation Initiative (QTI), and the DHCS Managed Care Accountability Set (MCAS).
 Example agenda items include prioritization of measures, barrier analysis, interventions to improve performance, and data capture/transmission.
-Meetings occur, at a minimum, quarterly for DHS, the Plan Partners, and priority groups like Health Care LA.
+Meetings occur, quarterly and as needed for DHS, the Plan Partners, and priority groups like Health Care LA.
 Other medical groups are met with on an as needed basis.

 Beginning in 2016, L.A.
 Care hosts webinars on QI topics for PPGs, providers, and Plan Partners.
 In 2018, the frequency of the webinars was increased to monthly, focusing on important areas including HEDIS performance, member satisfaction, and data submission.
 Expanding the audience to include providers offers an introduction to HEDIS and correct coding, as well as earning potential through the incentive programs.
 These webinars aim to disseminate detailed information on topics aligned with the organization's strategic goals.
+In this year, L.A.
+Care included webinars to address pediatric care on best practices including vaccine hesistancy, Equity Oriented Primary Care in Action, QI in LBGTQ+ Health as well as Gender Affirming Care.
 In addition to the expanded webinars, L.A.
 Care QI Department actively engages with the PPGs using the provider portal to communicate care and service gaps that are actionable.